MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-step4-configuring-sharepoint.md

 After installation, the SharePoint Configuration GUI will open, and walk through the steps to complete the SharePoint installation.
 Please select Complete Server and walk through the rest of the UI.
 After installation, it will prompt for running the Configuration Wizard.
 Complete the steps as given below.

 1. On the **Connect to server farm** tab, change to **create a new server farm.**
-2. Specify the **SQLServer** as the database server for the configuration database, and the **SharePoint ServiceAccount** as the databsea access acount for SharePoint to use.
+2. Specify the **SQLServer** as the database server for the configuration database, and the **SharePoint ServiceAccount** as the database access account for SharePoint to use.
 3. Specify a password as the farm security passphrase **(it will not be used later)**
 4. Accept the rest of the SharePoint configuration wizard default settings to make a single-server farm